httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Canonicalized Structured HTTP Fields {#http-header-structured}

-If value of the the HTTP field in question is a structured field ({{!RFC8941}}), the component identifier MAY include the `sf` parameter to indicate it is a known structured field.
+If the value of the the HTTP field in question is a structured field ({{!RFC8941}}), the component identifier MAY include the `sf` parameter to indicate it is a known structured field.
 If this parameter is included with a component identifier, the HTTP field value MUST be serialized using the rules specified in {{Section 4 of RFC8941}} applicable to the type of the HTTP field.
 Note that this process will replace any optional internal whitespace with a single space character, among other potential transformations of the value.